 Qualifying for the Residential State Supplement program and Ohio Medicaid, in general, requires an individual to meet a variety of eligibility guidelines.
 Applicants are evaluated on their age, need / functional ability, and financial resources.

-Need or Functional Ability – applicants must have a need for care.
+Need or Functional Ability – Applicants must have a need for care.
 For most program participants, this is demonstrated by the fact that they are being discharged from a nursing home or hospital and cannot receive the level of care they require at home.

-Once the beneficiary is residing in adult foster care or assisted living, they receive room, board, personal care assistance, medication oversight and are able to participate in the recreational and social activities offered by their home provided there is not an additional charge.
+Once the beneficiary is residing in assisted living, they receive room, board, personal care assistance, medication oversight and are able to participate in the recreational and social activities offered by their home provided there is not an additional charge.

-The Residential State Supplement is administered by the Ohio Department of Mental Health and Addiction Services (OhioMHAS), in collaboration with the County Department of Job and Family Services.
+The Residential State Supplement program is administered by the Ohio Department of Mental Health and Addiction Services (OhioMHAS), in collaboration with the County Department of Job and Family Services.